maxmahlke/ssos/docs/setup.rst

 Pipeline Setting Files
 ======================

-The default ``pipeline_settings.ssos`` file can be `found here <https://github.com/maxmahlke/ssos/blob/master/ssos/ssos/pipeline_settings.ssos>`_.
+The default ``default.ssos`` file can be `found here <https://github.com/maxmahlke/ssos/blob/master/ssos/ssos/default.ssos>`_.
 It is a plain ASCII, designed very similar to the configuration files of SExtractor and SCAMP in order to make the user feel right at home.
-Short descriptions and expected values of the parameters are below, for more detailed descriptions refer to the `Pipeline <pipeline.rst>`_ and `Implementation <implementation.rst>`_ pages.
+Short descriptions and default values of the parameters are below, for more detailed descriptions refer to the `Pipeline <pipeline.rst>`_ and `Implementation <implementation.rst>`_ pages.

 .. note::
-    The default configuration file ``pipeline_settings.ssos`` and the auxiliary SExtractor, SCAMP, and SWARP setup files are included in the ``python`` package and can be copied to the current working directory using the :bash:`ssos --default` syntax.
+    The default configuration file ``default.ssos`` and the auxiliary SExtractor, SCAMP, and SWARP setup files are included in the ``python`` package and can be copied to the current working directory using the :bash:`ssos -d` or :bash:`ssos --default` syntax.

 .. _Guide to SExtractor: http://astroa.physics.metu.edu.tr/MANUALS/sextractor/Guide2source_extractor.pdf